Seeking Practical Measures for Implementing PCMM Level 2: Any Insights?

 BillHefley

-Each of the measurement practices typically have a set of example measures.
+Each of the measurement practices typically has a set of example measures.
 Of course, every organization should define and use the measures that make sense in their business settings.

 prajakta_32

+Thanks, Bill.
+I appreciate your answer.
 I have gone through the PCMM Report.
-The measures suggested there, are very subjective.
+The measures suggested there are very subjective.
 I am looking out for quantitative measures.
-The report ofcourse, cannot provide that.
+The report, of course, cannot provide that.
 We have to generate them.
-I was looking for something like, I have stated in my example below.
+I was looking for something like what I have stated in my example below.

 For example, consider one practice of PCMM level 2.